 With plenty to do, make sure you take some time to explore the house and grounds itself.
 The grand rooms and beautiful corridors will take you back in time to the splendour of Elizabethan architecture, completed by Sir John Thynne in 1580 (and The Rolling Stones played a gig on the main steps in 1964!).
 The grounds surrounding the house are a visit in themselves, with 1,000 acres of landscaped gardens by Capability Brown.
 With parklands, formal gardens and pleasure gardens as well as the famous maze, with nearly two miles of hedges, you can literally get lost in the beauty of it all.

-Book your tickets with the Information Team or online direct from Longleat and let the adventure begin . . .
+Book your tickets online direct from Longleat and let the adventure begin . . .

-Longleat is probably best by car!
-It’s easily accessible this way and usually only takes about 30mins to get there (13.3 miles).
-As this is a destination attraction, there is plenty of parking…and what’s even better than that?
-It’s free!
+Longleat is probably best reached by car!
+It’s easily accessible this way and usually only takes about 30 minutes to get there from Trowbridge.
+As this is a destination attraction, there is plenty of parking . . .and what’s even better is that it’s free!